 That being said, if it is someplace that is special to you, we can make it work.

 Lititz Springs Park (Lititz)

 This charming little park features a fountain along with a waterway that runs throughout the park, and plenty of small bridges and stonework.
 The beauty of this location is that it is in the heart of Lititz which means that you can walk a few feet and get some nice photos next to an old brick building.

 The downside to this location is that it is quite popular which can make it difficult to avoid photobombers.

 Flower patches are the perfect way to add a touch of whimsy and elegance to your photo session.
-All of these flower gardens are privately owned, so they do require a rental fee that you will be responsible for, but it is money well invested into beautiful images.
+All of these gardens are privately owned, so they do require a rental fee that you will be responsible for, but it is money well invested into beautiful images.

 Three Blossoms Flower Patch (Schaefferstown)

 This is one of the best locally owned flower patches, with a wide variety of zinnias, sunflowers, dahlias, and so much more!
 The patch is set atop a little hill, so during golden hour the sun's rays peak through the trees--the perfect light for that warm golden look.
 Best for small families or individual portraits.